JasonBock/AdventOfCode2024/docs/notes.md

 ### Part 1

-Need to create a `Path`, which contains a list of the number of traversed positions, the number of turns, the current position, the current direction, the current cost, and a flag signaling if the path has completed.
+Need to create a `Path`, which contains the number of traversed positions, the number of turns, the current position, the current direction, the current cost, and a flag signaling if the path has completed.
 Have a method called `GetNextPaths()`, which returns an `ImmutableArray<Path>`.

 We have a list of `Path`s to evaluate.
 In a `while` loop, once we no longer have paths to evaluate, we break out.